-Consistent attendance at school is one of the most important keys to quality education, and we depend on you to achieve that consistency!
+Consistent attendance at school is one of the most important keys to quality education, and we depend on you to achieve that consistency.
 We encourage you to see that your child attends school every day so that they may receive the step by step instruction that is basic to education.

-We realize that there will be times when your child may be absent and we encourage you to make arrangement with your child's teacher to complete the work that is missed.
-When your child is ill and can't attend school please call the elementary school office at 963-2218 and notify the secretary.
+We realize that there will be times when your child may be absent, and we encourage you to make arrangements with your child's teacher to complete the work that is missed.
+When your child is ill and can't attend school, please call the elementary office (LE 918- 963-0401, UE 918-963-0404) and notify the secretary.
 Our goal is to account for every student every day!
-STUDENTS MAY ONLY MISS 9 DAYS OF EACH SEMESTER.
+STUDENTS MAY ONLY MISS 9 DAYS EACH SEMESTER.
 ANY STUDENT ABSENT MORE THAN 9 DAYS PER CLASS SEMESTER WILL NOT EARN CREDIT FOR THAT SEMESTER.
+ATTENDANCE